arc1111111/Lora_by_index/README.md

 Inputs:

-folder — select the LoRA folder (displays the number of files in each folder).

-index — numerical index of the LoRA in the sorted list (0 to 9999).

-lora_strength — strength of the LoRA application (default 1.0, range -10.0 to 10.0).

-control_after_generate — behavior after generation (fixed, increment, decrement, randomize).
+folder — select the LoRA folder (displays the number of files in each folder). index — numerical index of the LoRA in the sorted list (0 to 9999). lora_strength — strength of the LoRA application (default 1.0, range -10.0 to 10.0). control_after_generate — behavior after generation (fixed, increment, decrement, randomize).

-Outputs:

-lora_basename — filename without extension.

-lora_name — relative path to the LoRA.

-count_dir — number of LoRAs in the selected folder.

-lora_list — full list of LoRAs with indices (text).

-preview_image_path — path to the preview image (if found).

-preview_image — image tensor for preview.

-lora_basename_for_stack — string for LoRA stacking (in development).

-lora_strength — duplicated strength value.

-Node ModelByIndexNode (Model by Index)
-Inputs:

-folder — select the source (CKPT for checkpoints, DIFF for diffusion_models) and subfolder.

-index — numerical index of the model in the sorted list.

-control_after_generate — behavior after generation (fixed, increment, decrement, randomize).

-Outputs:

-model_basename — filename without extension.
-model_name — relative path to the model. preview_image — image tensor for preview.
-model_list — full list of models with indices (text).